divyanshS/divyanshS/README.md

 [<img height="30" src="https://img.shields.io/badge/-divsharma.in-3B82F6?style=for-the-badge&logoColor=white" />][website]

 ### Hi there 👋👋
-**I am Divyansh Sharma**. by profession, I am software developer; a pragmatic programmer, specifically a product engineer.
-It's funny this title suits me best.
+**I am Divyansh Sharma**. by profession, I am software developer; a pragmatic programmer, specifically working as a Tech Lead.
 I'm not only interested in developing or writing just code, rather I also like to design and architect the product.

 :100:*Something I really believe in is: "Softwares and Languages are just tools, the crux lies in the design and UX with the right empathy"*.:100: